Master of Science in Neuroscience

 Neuroscience in Norway

 Norwegian neuroscience has a long and distinguished history dating back to Fridtjof Nansen, whose early work anticipated Cajal's discovery of neurons as the elementary units of the nervous system.
 Although Nansen quit neuroscience, his colleague Gustav Adolph Guldberg established the Institute of Anatomy in Oslo (then Kristiania), and eventually the Oslo environment turned into the place to be for scientists interested in the wiring and the firing of the brain and talented students were attracted from all corners of the world.
-More recently, pupils from the Oslo school, Edvard and May-Britt Moser were instrumental to boost Neuroscience at the Norwegian University for Science and technology (NTNU) in Trondheim.
+More recently, pupils from the Oslo school, Edvard and May-Britt Moser (the Nobel laureates of 2014) were instrumental to boost Neuroscience at the Norwegian University for Science and technology (NTNU) in Trondheim.

 Medisinsk teknisk forskningssenter